KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 ![Microstate Mn](/assets/img/atomic-term-symbols/microstate_Mn.png)

 Incidently enough, there is only one microstate left, which leaves us with $M_L = 0$.
 Therefore, $L=0$ and the term symbol (without $J$) is $^6S$.

 As the $3d$ subshell is exactly half-filled, it presents a dilemma with determining $J$ using Hund's Rules.
 However, the only possible value of $J$ is $5/2$, so the ground state term symbol of $J$ is $^6S_{5/2}$.

 Hund's Rules works very well for ground state electron configuration, but may fail for other excited configurations.
-In addition, Hund's Rules cannot be reliably used to determine the energy order of the term symbols of an electron configuration.
+In addition, Hund's Rules cannot be reliably used to determine the energy order between the term symbols.
 In essence, **use Hund's Rules only for the ground state of an atom.**

 # Conclusion